 Because of this, some people who know they need recovery services may reject them because they think the recovery process will result in widespread stigmatization.

-Fear: Confrontational Treatment & Therapy
+Fear: Confrontational Treatment and Therapy

 In addition to fearing that recovery will be like a prison, people with addiction challenges often mistakenly believe rehab treatments and therapies are confrontational, and such practices will put them on the spot.
 In short, they worry that therapy means they will be aggressively confronted about their substance abuse and the mistakes they made while under the influence of addictive substances.
 Unfortunately, many in this situation don’t know that addiction counselors and therapists are compassionate, sympathetic, and empathetic individuals who want to help people overcome a substance abuse problem with the appropriate program.

-Fear: Sobriety & Relapse
+Fear: Sobriety and Relapse

 Active addiction involves very little pressure.
 With an addiction already underway, there’s really no way the situation can get much worse, which can make people with addiction feel they have nothing left to lose.
 While this might seem like a low point, this feeling can be liberating to an extent.
 However, with recovery and sobriety come the responsibility and pressure to sustain one’s abstinence from substance abuse.
 After achieving sobriety and completing an addiction treatment program, it’s up to people in recovery to maintain it.
 As such, some people fear the recovery process because of the pressure that will come with having regained their health, sobriety, and independence.
 Fortunately, these drug rehab fears can be worked out.
 It becomes easier to remain sober over time.
 The support of loved ones combined with the expertise of counselors and therapists help to reinforce one’s newfound sobriety.

-Struggling with Addiction?
-Call Us Today
+Struggling With Addiction?
+Call Us Today!

 Much like the development of an addiction, the recovery process is different for everyone.
 The road to healing from substance abuse often starts with substance abuse treatment at a professional drug and alcohol rehabilitation facility.
 At Maryland House Detox, we help people age 18 and older begin the recovery process.
 Our services include a clinical evaluation and medical detox, a critical first step in working toward lasting sobriety.